What is the Safe and Sound Protocol — and how can it support your nervous system?

 What is the Safe and Sound Protocol?

-While this music souds like normal music, it’s filtered in a specific way to stimulate the vagus nerve (a key part of your autonomic nervous system), which plays a central role in regulating your sense of safety, connection, and wellbeing.
+While this music sounds like normal music, it’s filtered in a specific way to stimulate the vagus nerve (a key part of your autonomic nervous system), which plays a central role in regulating your sense of safety, connection, and wellbeing.

 When your nervous system begins to register cues of safety, it becomes easier to release old protective patterns, connect with your deeper self, and begin living from a place of calm, clarity, and trust.